kakkarot164/valentine-web-app/README.md

 # Valentine Web App ❤️

-A simple and beautiful Valentine's Day web app built using HTML, CSS, Tailwind CSS, and Bootstrap.
+A simple and beautiful Valentine's Day web app built using HTML, CSS and Bootstrap.

 ---